Pinterest Hidden Image

 💬 FAQs

-Store your easy vegan chocolate chip cookies in an airtight container on the countertop for 3-4 days.
+Store your easy vegan chocolate chip cookies in an airtight container or a ziplock bag on the countertop for 3-4 days.
 They’ll technically last longer than that, but the texture tends to deteriorate over time.

-Ooooops!
-Sounds like you skipped the chilling step.
-Chilling the dough isn’t just a suggestion.
-It gives the flour time to rehydrate, plus helps prevent the cookies from spreading too far during the baking step.
+It sounds like you skipped the chilling step.
+Chilling the dough gives the flour time to rehydrate, plus helps prevent the cookies from spreading too far during the baking step.

 Overhead shot of a jumbled pile of vegan chocolate chip cookies on a bed of vegan chocolate chips.Pin